python-namibia/python-namibia.github.io-2016/_schedule/lightning-talks/lightning-talks-01.md

 duration: 60 minutes
 ---

-A favourite of all PyCons: speak for a strict 5 minutes about everything and anything!
+A favourite of all PyCons: short (five minutes maximum) sweet talks, on any subject you choose.